ImLemni/ada-epfl/docs/index.md

 *Like for Star Wars, there are people buying all products linked to the same movie, they must give really good grades!*

-Well this criteria is not really impactful :
+Well this criteria is not really impacting :

 <img src="images/ada-img/large-buyers-for-same-franchise-against-all-buyers.png">

 It is really difficult to draw a conclusion here, taking the error bars into account.
-It seems really close, maybe large buyers(people who buy than 50% of the products when there are more than 2 products) give slightly worse grades.
+It seems really close, maybe large buyers(people who buy more than 50% of the products when there are more than 2 products) give slightly worse grades.

 ### More criteria